Brilliant Pebbles: Early failures, APS report

 On 23 March 1983, Reagan gave his famous "Star Wars" speech that called on the scientists of the United States to build defenses that would render nuclear weapons obsolete.
-Over the next year this was formalized as the Strategic Defense Initiative Office (SDIO), and soon, many of the United States weapons laboratories and major defense contractors were exploring a variety of systems to meet this goal.
+Over the next year this was formalized as the Strategic Defense Initiative Office (SDIO) as a separate branch under the Department of Defense, and soon, many of the United States weapons laboratories and major defense contractors were exploring a variety of systems to meet this goal.
 Along with Excalibur and the space-based laser, new proposals included ground-based lasers, various particle-beam weapons and nuclear shaped charges.

 Through the early phases of SDI, the Smart Rocks concept was ignored by the SDIO.
-A study by research scientist Ashton Carter (to become Secretary of Defense much later) concluded that the system had "extremely limited capability for boost phase intercept of present Soviet ICBMs and no capability against future MX-like Soviet boosters, even with no Soviet effort to overcome the defense."
+A study by research scientist Ashton Carter (to become Secretary of Defense much later) concluded that the system had "extremely limited capability for boost phase intercept of present Soviet ICBMs and no capability against future MX-like Soviet boosters, even with no Soviet effort to overcome the defense".
 Graham's connections in Washington's political circles meant the concept was well known in spite of any official indifference.
 This led to a constant stream of questions by politicians to the SDIO about the system and why they were not working on it.
 In 1985, Sam Nunn asked James A. Abrahamson, director of the SDIO, about it once again.
-Abrahamson stated that "he would not recommend that the United States proceed to deploy it."
+Abrahamson stated that "he would not recommend that the United States proceed to deploy it".

 By 1986, many of the systems being studied had run into difficulties.
 Among these was Teller's Excalibur, which failed several critical tests in 1986.
 A similar test carried out by skeptical physicists at Los Alamos National Laboratory suggested there was no lasing going on at all.
-Other concepts, like the neutral beam weapon, demonstrated performance that was so poor it was unlikely it could ever work.
-The best among them all was the Space Based Laser, but it needed to improve its beam quality by at least 100 times before it would be able to disable an ICBM.
+Other concepts, like the neutral beam weapon which shot hydrogen atoms near the speed of light, demonstrated performance that was so poor it was unlikely it could ever work.
+The best among them all was the space-based laser, but it needed to improve its beam quality by at least 100 times before it would be able to disable an ICBM.

 That same year, the American Physical Society (APS) published their review of the directed-energy weapon efforts.
 After a lengthy declassification procedure, it was released to the public in March 1987.
-Compiled by a veritable Who's Who in the laser and physics community, including a Nobel laureate, the lengthy report stated in no uncertain terms that none of the concepts were remotely ready for use.
+Compiled by a number of notables in the laser and physics community, including Nobel laureate Charles H. Townes, the lengthy report stated in no uncertain terms that none of the concepts were remotely ready for use.
 In every case, performance had to be improved at least a hundred times, and for some of the concepts, as much as a million times.
 It concluded that at least another decade of work was required before they would even know if any of the systems could ever reach the necessary performance.